 The Company's activities as a CCP expose it to a number of risks, including market risk, credit risk and liquidity risk.
-The Company manages these risks through various control mechanisms and its approach is provided in more detail in note 18.
+The Company manages these risks through various control mechanisms which are discussed in detail in note 18.
 Central to the CCP's risk process is its ability to collect quality collateral from its members as support for their positions.

-The management views the principal risks and uncertainties that face the Company as those relating to the management of the clearing services.
+The management views the principal risks and uncertainties that face the Company as those inherent to the provision of clearing services.